Accessing Your Room

 All moves must be coordinated through Residence Directors and/or the Department of Housing and Residence Life.
 A student who makes an unauthorized move must pay a $50 penalty and move back to the proper assignment.

-During Online Room Selection (OLRS) students have the ability to search for available spaces and reassign themselves.
-After OLRS closes on May 31, reassignment requests can be submitted on the Housing Portal within the ‘Make Changes to My Account’ menu.
+During Online Room Selection (OLRS) students have the ability select their bed for the Fall term.
+Beginning June 5 through June 30, reassignment request forms can be submitted on the Housing Portal.
 These requests will be made by the MSU Assignments Office, are not guaranteed, and will be granted based on availability.
-The Reassignment Request option will close in early July.

 Residents wanting a room change will need to contact their current Residence Hall Director (RDs) or Community Director (CDs).
 The RDs and CDs have offices within their respective residence hall and will assist their residents with room change requests.
 RD/CD office hours are posted on/near their office door along with their contact information.
 These requests are not guaranteed and will be made at the discretion of the RD/CD and based on availability.